fredfeucht/Quantum-GA/README.md

 # Quantum-GA
 A Python toolkit for studying relativistic and quantum physics using geometric algebra.
-Documentation comes in the form of python notebooks that are included in the repository.
+Documentation comes in the form of python notebooks that are included in the package.
 This library requires installation of the "clifford" package in your python environment.